-Tiffany is executive editor of The Slowdown and former design editor of Surface magazine.
+Tiffany is the executive editor of The Slowdown and former design editor of Surface magazine.
 She has written for publications including Architectural Digest, Art Review, Artsy, Dwell, New York Magazine, and Wallpaper.

 Tiffany Jow’s Articles

 How can we develop a deeper, more human and multifaceted understanding of the past?
 Economist Rob Johnson (who was the guest on Ep.
 22 of our At a Distance podcast) knows all too well that studying data offers some answers—but that it doesn't represent the full picture.
 “Analysis ofInstitute for New Economic Thinking, an interdisciplinary collective of economists and thinkers who develop inventive methods to better serve communities aEconomics & Beyond, which draws on his extensive knowledge of everything from the climate crisis to the impact of music on public policy. a heartfelt playlist for us that represents what Detroit means to him.
 “Detroit has been the seedbed of creation for so many songs,” he saysListen to Johnson’s Detroit “In Our Hearts” playlist on Spotify.

 Emerging from the pandemic, the design industry, like most of us, has changed.
 The past two and a half years, which havean increasingly pressing climate crisis, have formed a solemn backdrop.
 In March 2020, almost at once, in the locked-down lives of many, the notion of “home” a